It is not always possible to use the paper-based end-of-the-year activities due to different circumstances i.e. Covid-19 in 2020.

 - Create a graduation slideshow video for students who are leaving/graduating.

 - Create a digital memory book.
-More information below.
+More information is below.

-- Don’t forget to have students complete traditional end-of-the-year activities like you would do in the classroom – letters to future teachers and students, creative writing, memoirs etc. We want students to feel some sense of a normal school environment.
+- Don’t forget to have students complete traditional end-of-the-year activities as you would do in the classroom – letters to future teachers and students, creative writing, memoirs, etc. We want students to feel some sense of a normal school environment.
 See the suggestions below.

 - Graduation Songs for End of the Year Slideshows

 - 6 Amazing End of the School-Year Activities